clojure-numerics/expresso/README.md

    - simplifying mathematical expressions
    - solving a (set of) equations in regard to unknowns
    - differentiating expressions
-   - optimizing of an expression for performance
+   - optimizing an expression for performance
    - compiling an expression to a clojure function
  - Be extensible through adding domain knowledge
  - Full compatibility with [core.matrix](https://github.com/mikera/matrix-api)